heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 * No re-selling under any circumstance, unless explicitely specified and agreed upon.
 * I will send updates at milestones throughout the process, or upon request.
 But please respect boundaries, I'm only human.
 * Revisions are welcome during each stage of the process, within reason.
 The earlier it's revised, the bigger changes I can make.
 No revision requests will be allowed beyond 1 week after final payment.
 * I will follow references as close as I am comfortable with.
 The results will vary and may not be exactly as expected depending on the references given.
+I will do my best.
 * Once I start the modelling process, I will not accept new references.
 Gather all the references needed before I begin, thank you.
 * Please be reasonable with your expectations.
 Results may vary as some things may stretch my capabilities.
 * (Temporary) Turn-around times may vary greatly and I will finish at my own pace.
 I am new to taking paid commissions and I cannot predict nor guarantee an accurate timeline yet.
 If you require a rush job, make that clear as early as possible.
 As of now, expect 4 weeks minimum.